 - Items with images that span across two pages or images that run into the gutter of the book (typically found in art and architecture books).
 The commercial binder trims a few millimeters from the spine edge of the book, thus some information might be lost.

 - Items that require minimal treatment, such as a tip-in for a loose page or pocket for loose materials.

 Housing and Storage

 Housing and storage options vary for special and general collections.
-Some options for general collections include custom corrugated boxes for delicate items or items with multiple pieces, pamphlet bindings for thin materials, and manuscript boxes with folders for flat and unbound materials.
+Options for general collections include custom corrugated boxes for delicate items or items with multiple pieces, pamphlet bindings for thin materials, and manuscript boxes with folders for flat and unbound materials.

 Orders for custom corrugated boxes are submitted monthly and require up to 8 weeks to ship from the vendor.

 For special collections materials, custom drop-spine boxes, wrappers, and other custom enclosures are constructed in-house.
-Conservation also assesses collections within the library to determine larger-scale housing and storage solutions.
+Preservation also assesses collections within the library to determine larger-scale housing and storage solutions.

 Once paper becomes acidic and brittle, the paper is too weak to repair.

 Since brittle items cannot be repaired, brittle items in the general collections are routed from Conservation to the Collection Development Office.
 There the selector is given the choice to replace, box, digitize, and/or create a preservation facsimile of the item.
 The selector’s decision is based on factors including an item's availibility at Princeton and other institutions, copyright date, and value.
 Items identified for boxing and/or preservation facsimile are then routed back to Conservation.

-The Preservation Office supports the Library’s exhibit and loan program by ensuring the safety of collections while they are transported and displayed.
+Preservation and Conservation support the Library’s exhibit and loan program by ensuring the safety of collections while they are transported and displayed.
 This work includes condition assessments, conservation treatment, evaluation of environmental conditions in gallery spaces, and creation of custom exhibit mounts.